lunr-php/lunr-coding-standard/README.md

 ## Naming
 - All constants names should be in all uppercase
+- Use camelCaps naming for variables
-- Use snake case naming for functions and variables, unless otherwise dictated by libraries or other external influences.
+- Use camelCaps naming for function and method names. snake_case is allowed for legacy compatibility
-- Class naming should be in Pascal case.
+- Class naming should be in PascalCase.

 ## Comments
 - All files should have a file comment